Jstith/Pcap-Timer-Series-Analyzer/readme.md

 - Standard Deviation between transmission of packets

 The idea behind these statistics is that C2 beaconing traffic would, in theory:
-- Have a long total turation
+- Have a long total duration
 - Have a decent number of packets (but probably not a huge number)
 - Have a longer average time between packet transmission
 - Have a low standard deviation for transmission times